grip-framework/grip/README.md

 require "uuid" # Needed for the random UUID generation

 class Index < Grip::HttpConsumer
-  # Only match the route / and methods defined below
-  route "/", ["GET", "POST", "PUT", "PATCH", "DELETE", "OPTIONS"]

   def get(env)
     {
       "status" => HTTP::Status::CONTINUE, # HTTP::Status is an enum which has all of the response codes.